igorbock/igorbock/README.md

 - 🌱 I’m currently learning .NET MAUI, Blazor and the migration of Windows Forms projects to new Microsoft technologies with MVVM. </br>
 - 👯 I'm looking to collaborate on big projects </br>
 - 💬 Ask me about .NET and .NET Framework </br>
-- 📫 How to reach me: igorbdaluz@hotmail.com
+- 📫 How to reach me: igorbdaluz@hotmail.com and igorbock3@gmail.com

 ## 🧙🏻 Technologies
 ![C#](https://img.shields.io/badge/c%23-%23239120.svg?style=for-the-badge&logo=c-sharp&logoColor=white)